 The E code consists of two blocks.
-The block at address $a_1$ is executed at the beginning of a period, say, at 0 ms: it calls the three drivers, which provide data for the tasks and the actuator, then releases the two tasks to the task scheduler, and finally activates a trigger g with address $a_2$ .
-When the block finishes, the trigger queue of the E machine contains the trigger g bound to address $a_2$ , and the release ports of the two tasks, $t_1$ and $t_2$ , are set to ready.
+The block at address $a_0$ is executed at the beginning of a period, say, at 0 ms: it calls the three drivers, which provide data for the tasks and the actuator, then releases the two tasks to the task scheduler, and finally activates a trigger g with address $a_1$ .
+When the block finishes, the trigger queue of the E machine contains the trigger g bound to address $a_1$ , and the release ports of the two tasks, $t_1$ and $t_2$ , are set to ready.
 Now the E machine relinquishes control, only to wake up with the next input event that causes the trigger g to evaluate to true.
 In the meantime, the task scheduler takes over and assigns CPU time to the released tasks according to some scheduling scheme.
-The E machine may observe when a task completes by checking the completion port of the task.
+Fig. 2 shows an execution trace of the E code using an earliest deadline first (EDF) scheduler, which gives priority to tasks with earlier deadlines.
+The deadlines of the tasks are given as E code annotations [9] in the release instructions (not shown here).